PedroBaumhardt/BeeCrowd/README.md

-This repository contains the Beecrowd activities i did on php.
+This repository contains the Beecrowd activities i did with php.